Arginine Vasopressin Disorders (Diabetes Insipidus)

 • Low-protein diet not recommended

-• Hydrochlorothiazide Hydrochlorothiazide A thiazide diuretic often considered the prototypical member of this class.
+• Thiazide Thiazide Heterocyclic compounds with sulfur and nitrogen in the ring.
+This term commonly refers to the benzothiadiazines that inhibit sodium-potassium-chloride symporters and are used as diuretics.
+Hyponatremia diuretic: hydrochlorothiazide Hydrochlorothiazide A thiazide diuretic often considered the prototypical member of this class.
 It reduces the reabsorption of electrolytes from the renal tubules.
 This results in increased excretion of water and electrolytes, including sodium, potassium, chloride, and magnesium.
 It is used in the treatment of several disorders including edema, hypertension, diabetes insipidus, and hypoparathyroidism.
-Thiazide Diuretics
+Thiazide Diuretics 25 mg daily-BID

-• Indomethacin Indomethacin A non-steroidal anti-inflammatory agent (nsaid) that inhibits cyclooxygenase, which is necessary for the formation of prostaglandins and other autacoids.
+• NSAIDs NSAIDS Primary vs Secondary Headaches ( indomethacin Indomethacin A non-steroidal anti-inflammatory agent (nsaid) that inhibits cyclooxygenase, which is necessary for the formation of prostaglandins and other autacoids.
 It also inhibits the motility of polymorphonuclear leukocytes.
-Nonsteroidal Antiinflammatory Drugs (NSAIDs)
+Nonsteroidal Antiinflammatory Drugs (NSAIDs) preferred) if no contraindications Contraindications A condition or factor associated with a recipient that makes the use of a drug, procedure, or physical agent improper or inadvisable.
+Contraindications may be absolute (life threatening) or relative (higher risk of complications in which benefits may outweigh risks).
+Noninvasive Ventilation

-• Amiloride Amiloride A pyrazine compound inhibiting sodium reabsorption through sodium channels in renal epithelial cells.
+• Special consideration: Amiloride Amiloride A pyrazine compound inhibiting sodium reabsorption through sodium channels in renal epithelial cells.
 This inhibition creates a negative potential in the luminal membranes of principal cells, located in the distal convoluted tubule and collecting duct.
 Negative potential reduces secretion of potassium and hydrogen ions.
 Amiloride is used in conjunction with diuretics to spare potassium loss.
-Liddle Syndrome
+Liddle Syndrome is recommended for lithium-induced AVP-R, as it blocks lithium Lithium An element in the alkali metals family.
+It has the atomic symbol li, atomic number 3, and atomic weight [6.
+938; 6.
+997].
+Salts of lithium are used in treating bipolar disorder.
+Ebstein’s Anomaly entry through sodium Sodium A member of the alkali group of metals.
+It has the atomic symbol na, atomic number 11, and atomic weight 23.
+Hyponatremia channels Channels The Cell: Cell Membrane

 Differential Diagnosis

-• Psychogenic polydipsia: excessive fluid intake without an identifiable organic cause, often seen in individuals with schizophrenia Schizophrenia Schizophrenia is a chronic mental health disorder characterized by the presence of psychotic symptoms such as delusions or hallucinations.
+• Primary polydipsia: Excessive fluid intake, commonly observed in individuals with psychiatric disorders such as schizophrenia Schizophrenia Schizophrenia is a chronic mental health disorder characterized by the presence of psychotic symptoms such as delusions or hallucinations.
 The signs and symptoms of schizophrenia are traditionally separated into 2 groups: positive (delusions, hallucinations, and disorganized speech or behavior) and negative (flat affect, avolition, anhedonia, poor attention, and alogia).
 Schizophrenia, anxiety Anxiety Feelings or emotions of dread, apprehension, and impending disaster but not disabling as with anxiety disorders.
-Generalized Anxiety Disorder disorders, or anorexia Anorexia The lack or loss of appetite accompanied by an aversion to food and the inability to eat.
+Generalized Anxiety Disorder, or anorexia Anorexia The lack or loss of appetite accompanied by an aversion to food and the inability to eat.
 It is the defining characteristic of the disorder anorexia nervosa.
 Anorexia Nervosa nervosa.
-This excessive drinking of fluids results in polyuria Polyuria Urination of a large volume of urine with an increase in urinary frequency, commonly seen in diabetes.
-Renal Potassium Regulation and, in severe cases, hyponatremia Hyponatremia Hyponatremia is defined as a decreased serum sodium (sNa+) concentration less than 135 mmol/L. Serum sodium is the greatest contributor to plasma osmolality, which is very tightly controlled via antidiuretic hormone (ADH) release from the hypothalamus and by the thirst mechanism.
-Hyponatremia.
-Water-deprivation test would show an increase in urine osmolality Osmolality Plasma osmolality refers to the combined concentration of all solutes in the blood.
-Renal Sodium and Water Regulation after fluid restriction, which differentiates it from DI.
+Leads to dilutional polyuria Polyuria Urination of a large volume of urine with an increase in urinary frequency, commonly seen in diabetes.
+Renal Potassium Regulation and may cause hyponatremia Hyponatremia Hyponatremia is defined as a decreased serum sodium (sNa+) concentration less than 135 mmol/L. Serum sodium is the greatest contributor to plasma osmolality, which is very tightly controlled via antidiuretic hormone (ADH) release from the hypothalamus and by the thirst mechanism.
+Hyponatremia in severe cases.
+A water-deprivation test typically shows increased urine osmolality Osmolality Plasma osmolality refers to the combined concentration of all solutes in the blood.
+Renal Sodium and Water Regulation, and baseline copeptin levels can also assist in differentiation (levels >21.4 pmol/L suggest AVP-responsive conditions).

 References